C7921/Jamf-Scripts/README.md

 ---------------------------

+### GoogleDriveFSUpdate.sh
+Silent downloads and installs the latest version of the Google Drive File Stream App.
+Note, this is NOT the same as the Backup and Sync app (thats the personal one).

+### Planned updates
+- Google Drive Backup and Sync
+- PKG variable
+- Loading bar

 ### jamfAdminAccount.sh
 Creates an admin accout with GUI.
 Initally created for rollout with replacement laptop program.
 Runs easily from Jamf Pro Self Service.